desaianand1/Fuhgeddaboudit/README.md

 ![Fuhgeddaboudit gif](https://media.giphy.com/media/5vYr8pku71778vdmeh/giphy.gif)

-Tired of reading about AI, ChatGPT, GPT-4, LLMs etc on every webpage you visit?
+Tired of reading about AI, ChatGPT, GPT-4, LLMs etc on every webpage you visit?<br>
 Wish you were back in the AI winter of the 80s?

 ***Well it's time to Fuhgeddaboudit!***